pdellaert/test-fbw-docs/docs/aircraft/a380x/feature-guides/flight-planning.md

 See our [SimBrief Integration Guide](./simbrief.md) for more information.

-As long as MSFS ATC and VFR Map are not required, the aircraft's flight plan does not have to be synchronized back to the MSFS flight planner (set `flyPad's Setting > Sim Options > Sync MSFS Flight Plan` to `None`).

 The MSFS ATC and VFR Map will <span style="color:orange;">**not**</span> be aware of the flight plan at all and cannot be used.